Translational Genomics Research Institute (TGen)

 Dr. Von Hoff’s major interest is in the development of new anticancer agents, both in the clinic and in the laboratory.

 Throughout his career, Dr. Von Hoff has published more than 650 papers, 140 book chapters and 1,000 abstracts.
 Dr. Von Hoff was selected as a 2016 Giant of Cancer Care® by OncLive, honored with the Scripps Genomic Medicine Award in 2011, named one of the American Society of Clinical Oncology 50 Oncology Luminaries in 2014 and among the first class selected in 2013 by the American Association for Cancer Research (AACR) for its Fellows of the AACR Academy.

-In addition to leading the NFCR Center for Targeted Cancer Therapies, Dr. Von Hoff was appointed to President Bush’s National Cancer Advisory Board from 2004-2010, is the past President of AACR, a Fellow of the American College of Physicians and a member and past board member of the American Society of Clinical Oncology.
+In addition to leading the NFCR Center for New Therapy Development (2001-2006) and the NFCR Center for Targeted Cancer Therapies (2007-2017), Dr. Von Hoff was appointed to President Bush’s National Cancer Advisory Board from 2004-2010, is the past President of AACR, a Fellow of the American College of Physicians and a member and past board member of the American Society of Clinical Oncology.
 He is also the founder and the Editor Emeritus of Investigational New Drugs – The Journal of New Anticancer Agents and past Editor-in-Chief of Molecular Cancer Therapeutics.